-Tire Rotation Schedule
+Why Is Tire Rotation Important?

 Most tire manufacturers recommend that you rotate your tires between 5,000 and 8,000 miles, but you should always refer to your owner’s manual to find the specific recommendations for your vehicle.
 Also, keep in mind that tires wear differently depending on their position on the vehicle, your driving style, and the suspension’s condition.
-If your tires develop irregular or uneven tire wear, you may want to rotate them even sooner.
+If your tires develop irregular or uneven tire wear patterns, you may want to rotate them even sooner.

 What Happens If You Don’t Rotate Your Tires?

-Rotating your tires help:
+Rotating your tires helps:

-• Extend the life of your tire treads
+Extend the life of your tire treads

-• Avoid losing tire traction
+Avoid losing tire traction

-• Prevent uneven tire wear
+Prevent uneven tire wear

 What Does a Tire Rotation Entail?